Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 • Craft: Clothespin Alligator.
 Paint a wooden clothespin green.
 Glue on googly eyes and small white paper triangles for teeth.

 • Activity: Alligator Snap.
-Lay a blue towel on the floor ("the river").
+Lay a blue towel or a river backdrop on the floor ("the river").
 Place paper "A"s and other letters in the water.
 Children use "alligator grabbers" (kitchen tongs) to rescue only the "A" letters.

 • Books to Read: